Eating Disorders aren’t only about food, they’re about the CONTROL exercised over food.

 The disease has ravaged their life and often they come to therapy with several solutions which they tried and failed.

-They have also seen many therapists and have a great frustration on their lives.
+They have also seen many therapists and have great frustration in their lives.

 Direction of treatment